Skip to main content

 • Online safety forms part of the national curriculum.
 The ministries responsible for National Education, Youth and Sports and Higher Education, Research, and Innovation have developed a digital skills reference framework (CRCN) inspired by the European framework (DIGCOMP) and valid from primary school to university.

-• The PIX certification allows users to certify a digital skills profile and be recognised by the state and the professional world.
+• PIX certification allows users to certify a digital skills profile and be recognised by the state and the professional world.
 It is an asset in the student's search for an internship, their progress in higher education, and their professional integration.
 The PIX certification process is mandatory from year eight, and final certification is mandatory for the final school exam in middle school and the final school exam in high school.

 Table 6: Topic summary - pillar 2: digital empowerment

-In placeIn developmentNot in placeOther
+In placeIn developmentOther activityNot in place

 Teaching online safetyX